 This fragrance is light, yet spicy.

 And finally, here is a recipe that is supposed to smell just like the very expensive perfume Joy.
-The Eau de parfum version (means higher alcohol content) currently sells at a cost of $190 for 2.5 ounces from Neiman Marcus.
+The Eau de parfum version sells for over a hundred dollars.
 The pure perfume costs a whole lot more than that.
 The recipe comes from a book I bought at a yard sale years ago entitled Cosmetics From The Kitchen.
 The book itself is no longer in print, but you can get used copies from Amazon.

 Blend all the ingredients.
 This will make about 3 and a half ounces of perfumed oil.